 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Obesity is a growing and serious problem for both people and their dogs.
 The Association for Pet Obesity Prevention (APOP) found that about 55 percent of dogs are overweight or obese.
-There are many factors that can cause dog obesity, but with the new year should come a new focus on fighting the fat.
+There are many factors that can cause dog obesity, so I highly urge you to start a workout routine with your dog.
 Doing a great workout with your dog can help fight dog obesity and make you to be the best dog owner.

 Week One: Running